SandFrog/CS312Project2/README.md

 > *Note: These tools will be installed in this guide

+- git (can be installed with `sudo apt install git` if it isn't already)
 - An AWS account
 - Money for your AWS account